I came through an article by Piotr Solnica, covering his thoughts about open-source financement, and I've got inspired to write this response for him.

 My open-source reality.

-The skills that were required to pull this thing together were on completely different level than anything I experienced so far, and this was when I started being interesting in Open-Source contributions.
+The skills that were required to pull this thing together were on a completely different level than anything I experienced so far, and this was when I started being interesting in Open-Source contributions.

-Initial troubles with contribution.
+Initial troubles with a contribution.

 People think that Open Source is just this one big, global family.

 And then I've found it.
 During the work on my first big commercial project, I've discovered a bug in Doorkeeper.
-As one of my team member was one of the initial core authors of the library, it was much easier to verify that this is a bug, and he encouraged me to publish a fix, by adding a Pull Request directly to the library.
+As one of my team members was one of the initial core authors of the library, it was much easier to verify that this is a bug, and he encouraged me to publish a fix, by adding a Pull Request directly to the library.

 My difficulties with sustainable Open-Source work